kernelycwu/myos_git/README.md

 The code is ugly.
 It is rather dirty, but it works.
 I created a Unix-like toy operating system based on my learning objectives.

-1.I created a basic kernel with the following kernel features。 bootloader process
+1. I created a basic kernel with the following kernel features。 bootloader process
 Memory Management